MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 * Any number (zero or more) of [query parameters statements](../queryparametersstatement.md), which declare query parameters used by the function.
 If specified, they must precede the expression defining the function's return value.

 > [!NOTE]
-> Other kinds of [query statements](../statements.md) that are supported at the query "top level" are not supported inside a function body.
+> Other kinds of [query statements](../statements.md) that are supported at the query "top level" aren't supported inside a function body.

 ### Examples of user-defined functions